Welcome to my step-by-step, science based guide to water fasting that will show you how to do a water fast both safely and effectively.

 Time to take a look at how to actually do a water fast.

-Going through with a water fast isn't exactly rocket science.
-There's literally just one rule you need to follow:
+Water fasting isn't exactly rocket science, because there's literally just one major rule you need to remember:

 Don't eat or drink anything else but pure water.